 Comprehensive FAQ updated for 2025–2026.
 The most complete resource on Oman property residency.

-The September 2025 Ministerial Decision by the Ministry of Housing & Urban Planning allows non-Omani buyers in Sultan Haitham City and Sorouh Integrated Residential Neighborhood projects to obtain a renewable 2-year residency visa upon paying just 30% of the property value — even while the property is under construction.
+The September 2025 Ministerial Decision by the Ministry of Housing & Urban Planning allows non-Omani buyers in Sultan Haitham City to obtain a renewable 2-year residency visa upon paying just 30% of the property value — even while the property is under construction.
 Previously, full payment was required before residency could be granted.

 Effectively yes — as long as you maintain property ownership.
 The 2-year visa is renewable indefinitely, and residency is lifelong provided the property remains registered in your name.
 The renewal fee is only OMR 50 (~USD 130) per visa.
 However, selling your property terminates your residency.
 Oman does not offer true permanent residency or citizenship through investment.

-Oman's programme typically has a lower minimum investment threshold than the UAE, Qatar, or Saudi Arabia — making it more accessible for UK investors.
+Oman’s programme typically has a lower minimum investment threshold than the UAE, Qatar, or Saudi Arabia — making it more accessible for investors and people who would like to migrate.
 The cost of living in Oman is significantly lower than Dubai.
 However, freehold property zones in Oman are more limited than the UAE.
-Oman offers a more relaxed, authentic Arab lifestyle compared to the UAE's cosmopolitan pace.
+Oman offers a more relaxed, authentic Arab lifestyle compared to the UAE’s cosmopolitan pace.
 Both programmes include family and offer similar family inclusion benefits.

 No formal minimum stay is required — your residency is valid as long as you maintain your qualifying property investment.
 However, you must be physically present in Oman to complete the biennial renewal process before your residency expires.
 You also cannot let your residency lapse and must renew before it expires.